nhsconnect/gpconnect/index2.md

 * import or download medication and allergies information from this record
 *	manage a patient's GP appointments

-This will provide better, safer, more convenient care for patients and save time for clinicians.
-It will also help meet targets under [NHS England’s improving access to general practice programme](https://www.england.nhs.uk/gp/gpfv/redesign/improving-access/).

-## GP Connect APIs and capabilities ##
 The APIs are grouped into sets, known as 'capabilities', which enable specific business functionality.
 GP Connect has worked with GP clinical system suppliers to deliver the following capabilities:

 *	Access Record HTML – enables clinicians to view a patient’s medical record